 Look for opportunities to gain extra rewards by stacking your memberships.
-For example, it could be possible to book accommodation on a platform with a loyalty program, using a credit card that offers rewards and earn points from the hotel itself.
+For example, it could be possible to book accommodations on a platform with a loyalty program, using a credit card that offers rewards, and earn points from the hotel itself.

 7. Be aware of expiration dates

 Many points programs have an expiration date.
 Make sure you know when it is and either spend your points or take action to keep them active.

 8. Don’t spend more just for the rewards

 It might go without saying, but remember that rewards are just perks, not the end goal.
 Always stay within your company’s travel policy and choose sensible options – even if that means going with a cheaper option that doesn’t earn you points.

 9. Audit your memberships regularly